Pip is a tool for installing and managing Python packages.

 There are two options for installing Pip.
 Use either Option #1 or Option #2 below.

 Pip is part of Extra Packages for Enterprise Linux (EPEL), which is a community repository of non-standard packages for the RHEL distribution.
-First, we’ll install the EPEL repository:
+First, we’ll install the EPEL repository, for directions see How to enable EPEL repository?

 As a matter of best practice we’ll update our packages: